grip-on-software/data-gathering/README.md

 scripts to run or the files to produce for an importer, some scripts may be skipped through these scripts.

-Additionally `scraper/topdesk_to_json.py` can be manually run to retrieve reservation data related to projects from a CSV dump (see the [Topdesk](#topdesk) section), and `scraper/seats_to_json.py` can be manually run to retrieve seat counts for projects from a spreadsheet (see the
+Additionally, `scraper/topdesk_to_json.py` can be manually run to retrieve reservation data related to projects from a CSV dump (see the [Topdesk](#topdesk) section), and `scraper/seats_to_json.py` can be manually run to retrieve seat counts for projects from a spreadsheet (see the